Operation Impact: Ground operations

 As of 15 November 2016, the Canadian government had spent CA$3.5 million on the creation of a semi-permanent military camp at Irbil.
 The camp housed several units of the Canadian ground operation.
 Construction began in June 2016.
-On 7 January 2020, the Canadian Armed Forces stated that they had paused Operation Impact operations after the United States assassinated the Iranian general Qassem Soleimani in Iraq earlier in the month, with some non-essential personnel being moved to Kuwait.
+On 7 January 2020, the Canadian Armed Forces stated that they had paused Operation Impact operations after the United States assassinated the Iranian general Qasem Soleimani in Iraq earlier in the month, with some non-essential personnel being moved to Kuwait.
 On 16 January it was announced the operations had resumed in Iraq.